RedQueenUS/RDK/README.md

     src/components/MyComponent/MyComponentContainer.js

 This file connects the stateless component with the Redux Store.
-It will consist of a `mapStateToProps(state, ownProps)` function and a `mapDispatchToProps(dispatch)` function.
-These functions are both connected to Redux through a call to `connect(mapStatesToProps, mapDispatchToProps)(statelessComponent)`.
+It will consist of: a `mapStateToProps(state, ownProps)` function and a `mapDispatchToProps(dispatch)` function.
+These functions are both connected to Redux through a call to `connect(mapStateToProps, mapDispatchToProps)(statelessComponent)`.

 ### Reducer & Actions